 - Everything's Better with Spinning: The German wheel, diabolos, and aerial hoop acts.

 - The Faceless: Quidam, due to apparently not having a head (or is it just that we're not seeing it?), and the Chiennes Blanches, white-clad folk who conceal their faces with little cowls.

 - Hidden Depths: It seems this Magical Land brings them out where Zoe's boring parents are concerned.
 The Mother performs the aerial contortion in silk act.
-If this act cannot be performed, a juggling act is substituted...performed by The Father.
+Also, if any one act in the show could not be performed, a juggling act was substituted...performed by The Father.